@thingts/fs-path - v2.0.0

 • OptionalintoDir?: boolean

-If true, treat to as a directory and copy the file into it.
+If true, treat to as a directory and copy this path into it (i.e. to.join(this.filename)).
 (Default: false)

 • OptionalmakeParents?: boolean